 Motorbike: $15 per day (make sure you have a driver’s license that is valid in Thailand)

-Tours: $10-$20 for day tours, but only for transportation-based tours – Tours that I personally recommend
+Tours: $10-$20 for day tours, but only for transportation-based tours - affordable organised tours for as cheap as $22

 Timor-Leste is probably not on your list, but why not explore here for a bit to find a little getaway from the heavy touristic destinations in Southeast Asia?
 The other country in Asia where is Catholicism is the main religion (the other is the Philippines) and US dollars is widely used.